 Appropriate ROE or ISC and

 Office of the State Fire Marshal (OSFM) using the submittal portal

 If you are one of the local jurisdictions participating in the public school inspection program we want to thank you for this participation and your effort to be active in your community’s public schools.
 We know this program provides many additional benefits for the departments that participate by getting to know the school staff, providing an opportunity to exchange information and identify priorities that are important not only for the safety of the school but the response of emergency services.

 This program is in accordance with Illinois Administrative Code, Title 41, Section 111 School Inspections.
-In our effort to improve the tracking of these public school inspections, and in accordance with Section 111, inspection reports for public schools conducted by qualified school inspectors under the Office of the Illinois State Fire Marshal (OSFM) shall be submitted to the Fire Prevention Division of the Office of the State Fire Marshal This submission requirement is
+In our effort to improve the tracking of these public school inspections, and in accordance with Section 111, inspection reports for public schools conducted by qualified fire officials under the Office of the Illinois State Fire Marshal (OSFM) shall be submitted to the Fire Prevention Division of the Office of the State Fire Marshal This submission requirement is

 in addition to the requirement to submit inspection reports to the appropriate Regional Office of Education or for schools in Cook County the Intermediate Service Center.